department-of-veterans-affairs/vets-design-system-documentation/experimental-design-template.md

 ## Design mockups

-* Links to images or Sketch files.
-* Include desktop and mobile versions.
+Links to images or Sketch files.
+Include mobile and desktop versions.

 ## Accessibility notes